4 Common Misconceptions about Yom Kippur, Day of Atonement

 Before he was acceptable in God’s sight to offer sacrifices for the people, the priest had to go in and offer incense that would cover the ark “so that he would not die” (Leviticus 16:13).
 Then after that, he had to go back in and take some bull’s blood to sprinkle on the ark cover for him and his family.
 And only after that was he to make atonement for the holy place via the blood of the goat, on behalf of the people of Israel.

-There were two goats chosen – one to be sacrificed, and one to be released into the wilderness, never to be seen again.
+On the Day of Atonement, two goats were chosen – one to be sacrificed, and one to be released into the wilderness, never to be seen again.
 The priest had to lay his hands on its head, symbolically transferring the nation’s sin to the goat before it disappeared forever.

 But it was the final exit of the priest after all the work had been completed that really mattered.
 That was what the people of Israel were waiting for, and counting on.